 What happens to my pension pot if I leave Guernsey?

-- People who leave the Island after having contributed to a private pension for a relatively short length of time will be able to cash in their pension pot on leaving.
+- People who leave the Island after having contributed to a private pension for a relatively short length of time will be able to cash in their pension pot.
 This would apply to pension pots of up to, say, £15,000.
 People with larger pension pots who were leaving the Island would be required to leave their money invested in the scheme until retirement, or perhaps transfer it to an approved pension in their new country of residence.
+The withdrawal or transfer will only be approved if the person has not been resident in Guernsey or Alderney for a period of three years.

 Can I make additional payments to make my pension pot bigger?